dcos/demos/1.9/fintrans/README.md

 <a name="grafana-influxdb"></a>
 The Grafana dashboard is available on `$PUBLIC_AGENT_IP:13000`, and if you don't know `$PUBLIC_AGENT_IP` yet, [find it out first](https://dcos.io/docs/1.9/administration/locate-public-agent/).
 Log in with: `admin`/`admin`.

 Next, we set up InfluxDB as a data source in Grafana, effectively connecting Grafana to InfluxDB.
-Use the following values:
+Use the following values after selecting Add a data source:

+- In the top of the config use the following:
+  - Name: influx
+  - Type: InfluxDB
-- In the `Http settings` section:
+- In the `Http settings` section, select `Basic Auth` and `With Credentials` and use:
  - Url value: `http://influxdb.marathon.l4lb.thisdcos.directory:8086`
  - User value: `root`
  - Password value: `root`